amirshokrii/amirshokri/README.md

      (Shields.io, Skill Icons, Capsule Render, GitHub Readme Stats/Streak).
 No local assets required — it will render immediately once the username is swapped in.
+  5. Honesty note: the 4 project cards are placeholders meant to show the *layout* you should use.
+Only keep as many cards as you have real, deployed projects for — delete the rest rather than shipping empty placeholders.
+Two real projects beat four fake-looking ones.
   ============================================================
 -->